alvilgau/CloudyMcCloudface/doc/doc.md

  - Access Token Secret

-So *TSA* gives you the opportunity to use your own twitter application credentials to access the Twitter API.
-When different users share the same credentials to use *TSA*, they will be seen as 'one tenant' belonging to one organization (twitter account) from *TSA*s point of view.
+This enables a user or a group of users to use their own twitter credentials when analyzing tweets with *TSA*.
+If multiple users share the same credentials to use *TSA*, they will be seen as 'one tenant' belonging to one organization from *TSA*s point of view.

-*TSA* has a predefined tenant (we call it 'default tenant', which is a twitter application called 'CloudyMcCloudface-tweet-analyzer') for users who don't want to register a twitter application theirselves.
+*TSA* has also provides a default tenant which is shared by all users who don't want to register a twitter application themselves.

 ## 12 factors